minghsu/usim_modifier_v3/README.md

 ## Windows

-N/A (Lost the install sequence, but 'usim_modifier v3 can works property on Windows platform, just need to install 'colorama' & 'pyscard' packages.
+N/A (I lost the install sequence, but 'usim_modifier v3' can works property on Windows platform, just need to install 'colorama' & 'pyscard' packages).

 # Install "USIM modifier"